dirkdunn/romanMD5/README.md

 A super cool encryption which uses ROT13 and MD5 to extra encrypt your data with roman swag.
 ![RomanMD5](http://dirkdunn.com/rot13.png "RomanMD5")

-When called with just a string to encrpyt, RomanMD5 returns your encrypted string, and a key.
+When called with just a string to encrypt, RomanMD5 returns your encrypted string, and a key.

 ```javascript
 var romanMD5 = require("./romanmd5");